dashpay/docs-platform/docs/explanations/identity.md

 Several features, including voting and reward distribution, are dependent on masternodes reliably having identities.
 Thus, Dash Platform automatically creates identities for all masternodes using information from Core chain masternode registration transactions.

 Unique identities are created for the owner, operator, and voting roles, with each one assigned the respective keys found in the masternode list.
-For example, owner and operator withdraw keys on Platform are set to the keys assigned on the Core blockchain.
+For example, owner and operator withdraw keys on Platform are set to their payout keys assigned on the Core blockchain.
 Since these identities are created automatically, their keys can only be modified using [Core masternode update transactions](inv:user:std#update-dip3-config).

 #### Voting